8BenL/project2---TO-DO-app/README.md

 # TO-DO App

-To-Do App that helps you manage your daily tasks better.
+To-Do App that helps you manage your day to day tasks better.